Sika deer: Population

 The South China sika deer (C. n. kopschi) and Sichuan sika deer (C. n. sichuanicus) are the only subspecies known to remain in the wild in China.
 The former exists in fragmented populations of around 300 in southeast China, while the latter is found in a single population of over 400.
 The feral population is likely to be much higher than the wild, though most of them are descended from domesticated sikas of mixed subspecies.
 All of the subspecies are present in captivity, but a lack of suitable habitats and government efforts prevent their reintroduction.

 The Formosan sika deer (C. n. taioanus) has been extinct in the wild for almost two decades before individuals from zoos were introduced to Kenting National Park; the population now numbers 200.
 Reintroduction programs are also under way in Vietnam, where the Vietnamese sika deer (C. n. pseudaxis) is extinct or nearly so.

 Russia has a relatively large and stable population of 8,500–9,000 individuals of the Manchurian subspecies, but this is limited to a small area in Primorsky Krai.
 Small populations might exist in North Korea, but the political situation makes investigation impossible.
-The species is extinct in South Korea, with no plans for reintroduction.
+The original stock of sika deer in South Korea is extinct, with only captive stock raised for medicine from other parts of the deer's habitat.
+But in June 2020, an unmanned camera located a doe and fawn which might hold proof for Korea's last native sika deer, although the claim is contested.